VladimirKalachikhin/Galadriel-cache/README.md

 and `yasat.EPSG3395` - your custom map source name.
 Try it to other maps.

 ATTENTION!
-You MUST configure your MAP VIEWER for the use of specific projection! <br>
+You MUST configure your MAP VIEWER for the use of specific projection!
 (`<projection>MERCATORELIPSOIDAL</projection>` in the example above)
 The GaladrielCache knows nothing about projections, it's store tiles only.